Quest24/docs/docs/devices/Sonoff-Mini.md

 The Sonoff Mini is, as the name implies, a very small device, designed to be hidden where there's only supposed to be cables.
 Since it's not supposed to be visible, it's also designed to easily attach an external button.
+WATCH OUT!.
+There is no galvanic isolation in the power supply as the Sonoff Basic.
+All 3.3 volt electronics is connected directly to the main power!

 Tasmota can be flashed on this device via OTA using the [Sonoff DIY](../Sonoff-DIY.md) feature.